calebkoy/cplox/README.md

 $ make cplox
 ```

 This will copy the built interpreter into the root of the repository.
-You can run the REPL with this command:
+You can run the (single-line command) REPL with this command:

 ```sh
 $ ./cplox